Two dancers embrace surrounded by Edvard Munch's monumental artwork.

 The performance can be experienced in the exhibition Edvard Munch Monumental on floor 6 for all regular entrance ticket holders in the relevant time period.

+Permanent Collection is a collection of movement-based works that questions who and what gets a place in museum collections.
 The work examines the construction of the new museum and the invisible stories of the international workers who built it; bodies who in his view are otherwise not represented or celebrated at the museum.
 Permanent Collection considers the history of workers’ rights by incorporating the international anti-fascist anthem ‘Bella Ciao’, originally sung by female Italian seasonal workers.
 The song invokes a legacy of resistance, defiance and queerness.
 The ongoing action explores ways in which histories of solidarity can become a part of a new, movement-based permanent collection at MUNCH.

 Concept: Manuel Pelmuș